nmcclatchey/ThreadPool/README.md

 ### Using the library

+The library is designed to enable a simple use pattern:
+1. Create a `ThreadPool` object.
+2. Give tasks to the pool by calling `ThreadPool.schedule(task)`.
+3. Wait for tasks to complete.
+Note that tasks can
 Full documentation for this library may be generated using  Doxygen.
 A simple example of how to the library follows:
 ```
 #include "thread_pool.hpp"